luna2terra/GettingGOing/docs/CONTRIBUTING.md

 To submit the patch open a new [GitHub pull request][pr].

-Some things that will increase
+Some things that will increase the chance that your pull request is accepted:

+- Write tests.
+- Follow [PSR2 coding style guide][style].
+- Write a [good commit message][commit].
+- Ensure the PR description clearly describes the problem and solut